 We find that IVF can be an excellent option for many patients who have struggled to get pregnant with other fertility treatments.
-Candidates for IVF may include:
+Candidates may include:

 Step 1 – Ovulation induction.
-You will start daily injections of an ovulation induction medication, called gonadotropin.
-Gonadotropins stimulate the growth of multiple follicles in both ovaries.
-Your physician will monitor your estrogen levels and follicle development daily over the next week.
+You will start daily injections of an ovulation induction medication.
+These medications stimulate the growth of multiple follicles in both ovaries.
+Your physician will monitor your hormone levels and follicle development daily over the next week.
 When your follicles are mature, you will receive an injection to trigger ovulation.

 Step 2 – Egg retrieval.
 During this outpatient procedure, your physician will use ultrasound to locate mature follicles on the surface of your ovaries.
 The eggs, contained in the follicles, will then be removed by aspiration using a small needle.

 Step 3 – Fertilization.
 After egg retrieval, your eggs will be combined with your partner’s sperm or donor sperm in the lab.
 An embryologist will check for signs of fertilization and will monitor the growing embryos over the next 5 to 6 days.

 Step 4 – Embryo transfer.
 During embryo transfer the embryo from the lab will be transferred back into your uterus with a long flexible catheter.
 Implantation of the embryo into the uterine lining usually occurs over the next 5 to 7 days.